 (also called daughters)

 can be pruned off during the first part of the growing season.
 These can be

 potted up and replanted in another spot.
 Also, if the plants have

 not yet reached a good size, the first flowers can be pinched out to encourage

 more leaf growth, which will mean more food for the strawberries later and more fruit

 growth and an organic bloom fertilizer once the flowers start showing up

 really helps to keep the plants vigorous and healthy.
 Healthy plants have

-fewer disease problems and attract fewer insects.
+fewer disease problems and attract fewer pests.

 Strawberries are hardy to Zone 4.
 Zones 4